Zhu Yun: Legacy

-Shortly after Zhu Yun's plea, the Qianlong Emperor approved the commencement of the Imperial Library in Four Treasures (Siku Quanshu).
+Shortly after Zhu Yun's plea, the Qianlong Emperor approved the commencement of the Siku Quanshu.

 Subsequently, the editorial privilege for the project was vested among the academic circle surrounding Zhu Yun.
 Zhu's position as a top scholar at the time ultimately resulted in his own additions of Han ideals into the Qing project.

 The Qing, trying to strengthen their mandate, supported the traditional Confucian texts that were accepted by the people.
 However, Zhu Yun's influence resulted in scholars around his academic circle to argue against any Neo-Confucian texts whenever the opportunity presented itself.
 As a result, the Imperial Library project was mirrored and impaired with division.
 This lack of unity amongst the educated elite would later become a factor in the dissolving bureaucratic morale during the final decades of the Qing Dynasty.

 Living in the same time as the corrupt official Heshen, Zhu inevitably found himself at odds in court.
 After his death in 1781, Zhu Yun's struggle to protect his Hanlin ideals against Heshen's influence was continued by his brother Zhu Gui.
 Heshen used his power to block Zhu Gui from entering the Imperial Court in the 1780s, but the younger Zhu instead served as Governor of Anhui from 1790 to 1794 and of Guangdong from 1794 to 1797.
 After Heshen's downfall in 1799, Zhu Gui was recalled back to Beijing to serve as the head of The Boards of Personnel and Revenue.
 Zhu Gui's subsequent appointment marked the return of degree holding literati to important posts in the central government.